-Whether you would like her to stop by for 20 minutes or 2 days, in person or via webinar, Sarah Irwin, Outreach and Training Librarian, can present on any of the class topics below, in any combination, as best suits the needs of your state government group.
+Whether for 20 minutes or 2 days, in person or via webinar, we can present on any of the class topics below, in any combination, as best suits the needs of your state government group.

 Library Resources for State Employees: The Missouri State Library Reference Services Division is YOUR library—the library for state employees.
 If you don’t know much about us, or if you want a refresher on the many resources and services we provide for state employees, this class is for you!
 We will cover how to access our digital collections of ebooks, research articles, magazine and newspaper pieces, business profiles, legislative research tools, and much more!